vzvu3k6k/solitr/README.md

 ## Testing

-To run the test suite, type `bundle exec rake konacha:server` and point your browser at the URL it prints.
+Solitr uses [Konacha](https://github.com/jfirebaugh/konacha) for testing.
+To run the test suite, type `bundle exec rake konacha:run`.
+For development, it's easier to run `bundle exec rake konacha:serve` and run the tests in the browser (http://localhost:3500).
 The test files are located in the `spec/javascripts` directory.

 There are not many tests yet, but we are adding them as we go.
 Probably the easiest (and also most important) part to test is the data models, because they